clrko/wild-thunder/README.md

 * Develop multiple levels of difficulties
 * Create a reward system
 * Provide more information on the artists (concerts for instance)
-* Creation of 3 type of user profiles (melomane, gamer and regular player)
+* Creation of 3 types of user profiles (melomane, gamer and regular player)
 * Develop a multiplayer mode

 ## Screenshots